 13 Weeks Pregnant

-You’ve made it through your first trimester, and now at 13 weeks pregnant, you’ve entered your second trimester!
+You’ve made it through your first trimester, and now, at thirteen weeks along, you’ve entered your second trimester!
 You’ve still got a long way to go, but the worst of it should be over as long as you stay healthy, continue to eat right, and exercise accordingly.

 Symptoms and Body Changes at 13 Weeks

 Finally, the pressure on your bladder begins to subside as the uterus grows up and out of your pelvic bones.
 As your waistline thickens and the pressure is relieved from your bladder, you may begin to experience abdominal pains.

 You may also begin to experience round ligament pain as the ligaments that support your uterus stretch and pull.

 This pain can be severe, and it may cause you to think that you need to seek medical attention.
 While this pain is common and normal, you should always call your healthcare provider if you have questions.

 If these pains are accompanied by blood leakage or any other type of fluid loss, you should definitely make an appointment with your healthcare provider immediately, as this could be a sign of something much more serious, such as miscarriage.